New Zealand pilot training is highly sought after by airlines and General Aviation companies worldwide.

 If you need to talk to someone about problems or difficulties you may be having, you can speak to our enrolments team.
 They offer a free and confidential service to help you seek assistance with any issues related to your studies, accommodation, health, money, adjusting to life in New Zealand or work.

 English is the international language of Aviation.
 The New Zealand Civil Aviation Authority requires all applicants for a NZ pilot licence to be able to fluently read, speak and effectively understand the English language.
-All instructions are given in English.
+All instructions and communications are given in English.

 Full details on entitlements to publicly-funded health services are available through the Ministry of Health, and can be viewed on their website at www.health.govt.nz.
 It is a government requirement that you have insurance that will cover the cost of medical treatment in New Zealand for the duration of your stay in New Zealand and that you obtain insurance to cover your travel to and from New Zealand.